-- 3. When writing your paper keep in mind the following guidelines. - Use your APA text as a resource. - Answer the questions in #2-I Contents of Paper a-f in order. - Use headings. - Choose a relevant study that makes sense to you and that you can apply to your practice. - Discuss your chosen study with your instructor prior to starting your paper. - In your paper use the language used in the instructions (2) above. - Remember this is a technical paper not an English paper (you may want to discuss this idea with your tutor). - The body of the paper should be no longer than 6 pagers (excludes the title page and reference page).
+- 3. When writing your paper keep in mind the following guidelines. - Choose a single, original, relevant research study that makes sense to you and that you can apply to your current practice (literature reviews and meta analyses will not be accepted). - Discuss your chosen study with your instructor prior to starting your paper. - Use your APA text as a resource. - Allow sufficient time for interviewing the professionals.

+- Answer the questions in the same order as outlined. - Use headings. - Use the language used in the instructions above. - Remember this is a technical paper not an English paper (you may want to discuss this idea with your tutor). - The body of the paper should be no longer than 6 pages (excludes the title page and reference page).
 Additional pages will not be read.